 Due to your lack of knowledge in coding, you hire a developer.
 This would end up being more expensive than hiring developers in the first place.

 Every successful organization gets to a point where they need scalability in their application.
-Most of these fast or “cost-effective” No Code platforms are not easily scalable.
+Most of these fast or “cost-effective” No Code software development platforms are not easily scalable.
 And if they are, it comes with an extra charge.

 Still not sure about which approach to use, code or No Code?
 Take our 3-minute quiz and find out.